Codeinwp/neve/readme.txt

 Neve is distributed under the terms of the GNU GPLv2 or later

 == Changelog ==
+= 1.0.22 - 2018-12-10  =

+* Fixed alt attribute for the author gravatar image
+* Improved My Account page layout
+* Small fixes for the Gutenberg default blocks

 = 1.0.21 - 2018-12-07  =

 * Styled basic Gutenberg blocks